Nina Kirsanova

-Nina Kirsanova (1898 – 3 February 1989) was one of the most important ballet artists in Belgrade, who distinguished herself as a lead principal dancer, choreographer, head of ballet and ballet teacher.
+Nina Kirsanova (1898 – 3 February 1989) was a Russian-born Yugoslavian ballet dancer, one of the most important ballet artists in Belgrade, who distinguished herself as a lead principal dancer, choreographer, head of ballet and ballet teacher.
 She also spent time as a nurse, archaeologist and actress.

 Early life

 Nina Vasilievna Kirsanova was born in Moscow in 1898, to Vasil and Zinaida Vaner.
 The name "Kirsanova" was used as a stage name.
 She started her ballet education rather late, at the age of 13, due to her father's disapproval.
 In 1919 she finished her education in Moscow and the same year married Boris Popov, an opera soloist at The Bolshoi Theatre.
 Under his influence, she applied for and passed an audition at The Bolshoi Theatre.
-She never had a chance to perform on the stage of the famous theatre since she fled with her husband to Poland in 1920, and then from there to Serbia in 1923.
+She never had a chance to perform on the stage of the famous theatre since she fled with her husband to Poland in 1920, and then from there to Yugoslavia in 1923.